Welcome to IT at K-State

 is free for K-Staters to use, on both Windows and Mac computers.

-- For software such as the Microsoft Office Suite and Microsoft operating system, check first with the Union Computer Store
+- For the Microsoft Office Suite and Microsoft operating system, check first with the Union Computer Store

 as their prices may be lower than other retailers.
-At the Union Computer Store, a valid K-State eID is required to obtain the discounts.
+The computer store requires a valid K-State eID to obtain the discounts.

-Other entities will require proof of enrollment in an academic institution.
+Some businesses will require proof of enrollment in an academic institution and/or use of a valid .edu email address.

 - Personally owned computers (and some peripherals) of K-State students and employees can be fixed for a fee through